Cinnamon Cockatiel

 Learn the Basics of Cockatiel Color Genetics

-As Multiscope Hot Spot for Birds outlines, there are three main types of cockatiel color patterns or genetic mutations.
+As Multiscope Hot Spot for Birds outlines, there are three types of cockatiel color patterns or genetic mutations.

 These are sex-linked, recessive, and dominant.

-This is important to know if you plan to breed cockatiels or you simply want to verify that the breeder you get your bird from understands cockatiel color genetics and is breeding healthy birds.
+This is important to know if you plan to breed cockatiels or if you want to verify that the breeder you get your bird from understands cockatiel color genetics and is breeding healthy birds.

 Cinnamon cockatiels belong to the sex-linked mutation category.